greg-raven/hdc/_posts/2018-06-29-high-desert-street-maintenance.md

 | 2016 | 22 | 1.6 |
 | 2017 | 24 | 4 |

-Apple Valley’s CAFR states that there are 411 miles of roadway within the town limits.
-Hesperia’s CAFR seems not to include a figure for this statistic.
+Apple Valley's CAFR states that there are 411 miles of roadway within the town limits.
+Hesperia's CAFR seems not to include a figure for this statistic.